 Reason: SIP ;cause=436 ;text="Bad Identity Info"

-In addition, if any of the base claims or SHAKEN extension claims are missing from the PASSporT token claims, the verification service shall treat this as a 438 ‘Invalid Identity Header’ error and proceed as defined above.
+In addition, if any of the base claims or SHAKEN extension claims are missing from the PASSporT claims, the verification service shall treat this as a 438 ‘Invalid Identity Header’ error and proceed as defined above.

 Use of the Full Form of PASSporT

-Draft-ietf-stir-rfc4474bis supports the use of both full and compact forms of the PASSporT token in the Identity header.
-The full form of the PASSporT token shall be used to avoid any potential SIP network element interaction with headers, in particular the Date header field, which could lead to large numbers of 438 (‘Invalid Identity Header’) errors being generated.
+RFC 8224 supports the use of both full and compact forms of the PASSporT in the Identity header.
+The full form of the PASSporT shall be used to avoid any potential SIP network element interaction with headers, in particular the Date header field, which could lead to large numbers of 438 (‘Invalid Identity Header’) errors being generated.

 SIP Identity Header Example for SHAKEN

-Draft-ietf-stir-rfc4474bis defines the Identity header field for SIP.
-It uses the PASSporT token as a basis for creation of the Identity header field in SIP INVITE messages.
+RFC 8224 defines the Identity header field for SIP.
+It uses the PASSporT as a basis for creation of the Identity header field in SIP INVITE messages.

 An example of an INVITE with an Identity header field is as follows: